software-mansion-labs/expo-brownfield-target/README.md

 | --- | --- | --- |
 | `bundleIdentifier` | Bundle identifier for the brownfield native target. | `ios.bundleIdentifier` with last component replaced with the target name or `com.example.<target-name>` if `ios.bundleIdentifier` is undefined. |
 | `targetName` | Name of the brownfield native target.
 Also used as the name of the directory containing brownfield files.
 The value is sanitized to only contain alphanumeric characters and start with a letter. | `config.scheme` or `config.ios.scheme` appended with `brownfield`, if either value is defined and a single string.
 If not defaults to to `<slug>brownfield`, where `<slug>` is sanitized slug from the Expo project config |

+<a name="file-templates"></a>
+### File templates

+You can also overwrite the templates which are used to generate the files to even better suit the plugin behavior to your requirements.
+More information about overwriting the templates can be found in [TEMPLATES.md](./TEMPLATES.md)

 ## expo-brownfield-target is created by Software Mansion